vladcc/bash-tools/README.txt

-# cmd-gen
+# prep
-generate bash commands with positional arguments
+generate strings with positional arguments from the command line